Hampshire Portage Service

 Portage is a home and early years educational service for pre-school children with additional support needs and their families.

-- Portage is for children who have a significant delay by approximately one third of the child’s age in at least two different skill areas which must include cognition or, have social communication difficulties that will impact on the child’s progress.
+• Portage is for children who have a significant delay by approximately one third of the child’s age in at least two different skill areas which must include cognition.
 An individual, flexible package of support will be provided depending on the needs of the child and family.
-The Portage Inclusion Practitioner (PIP) will work in partnership with families and professionals to plan appropriate targets to work towards, and will liaise with early year’s settings and schools to ensure a smooth transition.
+The Portage Inclusion Practitioner (PIP) will work in partnership with families and professionals to plan appropriate targets to work towards and will liaise with early year’s settings and schools to ensure a smooth transition.

 There is no charge for the service and personal budgets cannot be used to pay for the service.
 It is centrally funded through Hampshire.